JD Vance visits the Vatican following remarkable papal rebuke over Trump's migrant crackdown

 VATICAN CITY — (AP) — U.S. Vice President JD Vance met Saturday with the Vatican's No. 2 official, following a remarkable papal rebuke of the Trump administration's crackdown on migrants and Vance's theological justification of it.

-Vance, a Catholic convert, arrived Saturday in Vatican City for an appointment with the secretary of state, Cardinal Pietro Parolin and the foreign minister, Archbishop Peter Gallagher.
-There was speculation he might also briefly greet Pope Francis, who has begun resuming some official duties during his recovery from pneumonia.
+Vance, a Catholic convert, arrived Saturday in Vatican City for an appointment with the secretary of state, Cardinal Pietro Parolin and the foreign minister, Archbishop Paul Gallagher.
+There was speculation he might also briefly greet Pope Francis, who has been resuming some official duties during his recovery from pneumonia.

 The Holy See has responded cautiously to the Trump administration, in keeping with its tradition of diplomatic neutrality.
 It has expressed alarm over the administration's crackdown on migrants and cuts in international aid while insisting on peaceful resolutions to the war in Ukraine and Gaza.